-22.07 Compassionate Leave - Former CUPE Local 2052 (Kitimat)
+22.07 Compassionate Leave

-In the event of critical illness (believed to be terminal) in the immediate family and the employee attends to that member of the family they shall be granted leave of absence with pay for five (5) working days plus two (2) working days of travel time if required.
-Immediate family shall be as defined in the Bereavement Leave Article 22.06 with the addition of step and foster children and step and foster parents.
+In the event of critical illness (believed to be critical) in the immediate family and the employee attends to that member of the family they shall be granted leave of absence with pay for five (5) working days plus two (2) working days of travel time if required.
+Immediate family shall be as defined in the Bereavement Leave Article 22.06 with the addition of step and foster children, step and foster parents, step siblings and any person who lives with an employee as a member of the employee's family.